About Dan Whittaker:

 - Delivers CPD and lectures to undergraduate and postgraduate trainee teachers.

 - Won the HSBC Link2Learn International School of the Year Award 2012/13 while international leader at Jervoise School.

 Why this blog?

 You can’t teach anything if you haven’t nailed good behaviour.
 You can’t have good behaviour without good relationships.
-And ‘don’t smile until Christmas’ isn’t good for anyone’s mental health.
+And ‘don’t smile until Christmas’ isn’t good for your mental health.

 British education today is focused so much on statistical outcomes that concentrating on the relationships isn’t a sustainable option for most time-pressed teachers.

 That’s where this blog hopes to help.
 Building good pupil relationships and behaviour doesn’t take huge amounts of time and planning and it can be developed one layer at a time, as bricks would be laid when building a house.
-Relationships can be constructed with layers of techniques, scripted responses and snippets of communication so they’re tall and stable.
+Layers of techniques, scripted responses and snippets of communication make these relationships tall and stable.
 This blog will seek to give practical ideas (backed up by science and evidence where possible) that can be drip fed into your practice without any pain.

 My doctoral research and network of international schools that I travel to and work with allow me to tap into the newest, bravest and wildest ideas in education.
 My vast experience working in some of Birmingham’s most economically deprived schools helps me to focus them on the context we teach in.
 I hope this results in a blend of coherent, exciting ideas that are adopted easily in your classroom.